danskernesdigitalebibliotek/dpl-react/README.md

   return <MyNewApplication />;
 }
 ```

 </details>

 __Cowabunga!__ You now got styling in your application

 ### Cross application components

-If the component is simple enough to be a primitive you would use in multiple occassions it's called an 'atom'.
+If the component is simple enough to be a primitive you would use in multiple
+occasions it's called an 'atom'.
 Such as a button or a link.
-If it's more specific that that and to be used across apps we just call it
+If it's more
+specific that that and to be used across apps we just call it a component.
+An
-a component.
-An example would be some type of media presented alongside a header and some text.
+example would be some type of media presented alongside a header and some text.

-The process when creating an atom or a component is more or less similar, but some structuaral differences might be needed.
+The process when creating an atom or a component is more or less similar, but
+some structural differences might be needed.

 #### Creating an atom